mauro3/WhereTheWaterFlows.jl/README.md

 This package allows to calculate water flow paths on digital elevation models (DEMs).

-This package implements the D8 flow routing algorithm [1] as well as a basin-filling algorithm, also by [1].
-In its implementation it uses a O(n), recursive algorithm similar as in [2].
-Due to recursion it can run into a stackoverflow error on very large DEMs.
+It implements the D8 flow routing algorithm combined with a breach-type basin-filling algorithm as descibed by [1].
+Its implementation uses a O(n), recursive algorithm [2].

 This code is reasonably fast: flow routing on a DEM of Antarctica of about 2e8 points (14000x14000) with 150000 depressions takes about 30s on a Ryzen 4750U laptop.
+Due to recursion it can run into a stackoverflow error on very large DEMs.

 WhereTheWaterFlows has been used in glaciological contexts [3,4,5,6] but could be useful in other settings as well.